 Instructions for submission of presentations:

-Students are encouraged to present their original anthropology-related research, project, or theoretical paper at the symposium.
-Students may be on more than one poster/presentation, but in general each student should be first author on one presentation.
+Undergraduate and graduate students are encouraged to present their original anthropology-related research, project, or theoretical paper at the symposium.
+Students may be on more than one poster/presentation, but in general each student should be first author on only one presentation.
 To participate, the first step is to submit an abstract (summary) of your presentation as an MS Word document in the format below.
-Instructions on where to submit will be provided at a later date.

 Major and year (e.g., Anthropology Junior, Anthropology Graduate Student)